MichaelOH62/Project-SSSI/knowledge-distillation.md

 For this project we will be using the repository under Adira S.'s GitHub account.
 We are using Google Colab for the environment of the project.

 <h1>Model Compression:</h1>

+For the model compression in this milestone we utilized the concept of Knowledge Distillation.